 Rebbe Nachman of Breslov said, “The most direct means for attaching ourselves to God from this

 material world is through music and song.”
 Do you love to sing when you pray?
 Consider deepening your worship experience by singing with your synagogue choir this High Holy Day season.
 Rehearsals will be on Wednesday and Sunday evenings.
 No prior experience or ability to read music required.
-If you would like to sign up or for more information, contact Cantor Fran.

 Greater Richmond Interfaith Program (GRIP)